Sylkpac/Sylkpac/README.md

 I work in cloud security and threat intelligence every day.
 Building labs and writing guides for AWS and Azure.
 Everything here comes from a place of gratitude for the mentors, communities, and opportunities that have shaped my understanding of cloud security, threat intelligence, and secure infrastructure design.

 ## My Why
 I’m not aiming to memorize every cloud service.
-I want to be the engineer who can look at your business constraints, understand security and compliance requirements, and design cloud infrastructure that truly solves your problems.
+I want to be the secuirty engineer who can look at your business constraints, understand security and compliance requirements, and design cloud infrastructure that truly solves your problems.

-Every lab here answers the questions: “When would I use this?
-What are the alternatives?
-How does this impact security, performance, and business needs?”
+My day job in threat intelligence gives me insight into attacker methods, and I’m translating that into practical cloud security projects.
+Explore my labs and guides in the **index below** to see how I apply these concepts.

 ## What You’ll Find Here
 * AWS & Azure Labs: Practical, security-focused guides with explanations